ShebMichel/qgis_automate_gmodeller/README.md

   - Run Interpreter:  This is an extra feature in which the user can plot the general trend of the impact assessment.
   - to be filled
 # 6. Remarks:
 - This demo is very useful for monitoring projects.
-Here we present the impact assessment linear features such as roads, railways and so on the different birds habitats.
+Here we present the impact assessment of linear features, such as roads and railways on a few birds habitats.
 - It is a project which has the potential of being adapted to your needs.
 Feel free to touch base or contact michel.nzikou@alumni.uleth.ca.